 If you don’t think you play “follow the leader,” take the following marketing quiz.

-- If you are an island resort, do you hang your hat on your (white, pink, or black) sandy beaches, great diving, championship fishing, golf, warm tropical waters, friendly natives, and quaint culture?
+If you are an island resort, do you hang your hat on your (white, pink, or black) sandy beaches, great diving, fishing, golf, warm tropical waters, friendly natives, and quaint culture?

-Preference is never found in amenities, benefits, features or costs.
-If it were, the market leader would always have a corner on the market and they would be either the low cost provider or the finest in amenities.
-You and I both know it is simply not the case.
+Destination brand preference is never found in amenities, benefits, features or costs.
+If it were, the market leader would always have a corner on the market.
+And it would be either the low cost provider or the finest in amenities.
+That is simply not the case.